Matcha

 Evidence note

-Research on matcha specifically is more limited than on green tea generally, but the higher catechin concentration per serving suggests amplified effects.
-Studies on EGCG from green tea sources have shown associations with reduced inflammatory markers, improved endothelial function, and antioxidant activity.
+Research on matcha specifically is more limited than research on green tea more broadly, but the reason matcha attracts attention is straightforward: it usually delivers a more concentrated amount of tea compounds per serving.
+Studies on catechins such as EGCG have been discussed in relation to inflammatory markers, endothelial function, and antioxidant activity.

 This page describes matcha as a supportive food within a broader anti-inflammatory eating pattern, not as a standalone medical treatment.